clabrugere/rust-graph/README.md

 In addition, for adjacency lists to be memory efficient, it's better if we only store references to other nodes in the edge list: otherwise we would end up with a much worse space complexity.
 The problem is that you can't directly use references to keys as values or you end up with all sorts of ownership issues all around.
 For example, rust's hash maps own the keys - so the nodes here - but we also need to store references to those as values from other nodes, and so ownership becomes multiple.

 This is not really an issue if we restrict ourself to primitive types, but it could become a problem for nodes that store large amounts of data.
-One solution I found to circumvent the issue is to use reference-counted smart pointers `Rc` from the standard library.
-This way we only store nodes one time, and use multiple references for the edges, saving memory!
+One solution I initially found found to circumvent the issue was to use reference-counted smart pointers `Rc` and weak references `Weak` from the standard library.
+This way we only store nodes one time, and use multiple references for the edges, but it was introducing potential memory leaks and made the implementation mode complex.
+Instead we use unique indices for each node and use that as pointers to other nodes in the edge list.

+### Side notes

-As a side note, most of the design choices were done along the way.
+Most of the design choices were done along the way.
 I first started with a rather basic implementation restricted to integers for nodes and edges, mostly to get used to rust syntax and get the basics.
 At this point, I thought it would be nice to be able to use more complex types for nodes, and allow edges to be floating point numbers.

-Then I wanted to avoid to have to clone nodes all over the place, because, well, it's not elegant.
+Then I wanted to avoid to have to clone nodes all over the place, because, well, it's not elegant, so I introduced counted references `Rc` over nodes in the `Edge` struct.
+But because some graph could have nodes referencing each others, I created reference cycles.
+This is well documented as a bad pattern: counted references are only destroyed when the counter of references drop to zero, which never happen in the case of reference cycles, creating memory leaks.

+So I refactored the whole `Graph` implementation to avoid storing references to nodes in edges in a single container, but instead split that in two: one `IndexMap` mapping unique `usize` ids to nodes, and a `HashMap` mapping the same ids to an edge list.

+Another limitation of storing the graph in a single hashmap of nodes to edge list was in the hashing of the nodes directly: it required to implement `Eq` and `Hash` traits for the node type `N` but also that required nodes to be immutable (otherwise their hash would change and the hashmap would not be stable).
+In addition, hashing nodes directly could cause collisions for large graphs.

 ## Prerequisite